UC Essay Examples – Personal Insight Questions 1-8

 No matter what your experience is, you really want to focus on direct, deliverable moments in time that showcase what you’ve done.
 If you have a ton of leadership experience, try to showcase as much as you can while meeting the word count.
 If you have less experience but a really compelling story, focus on quickly laying out the basics of the story and then building power in the essay by reflecting on your leadership style.

-In the end, make sure you comment on how you will bring your leadership style to campus, being as specific as possible.
+In the end, make sure you comment on how you will bring your leadership style to college, being as specific as possible.

 UC Essay Prompt #2: